MOU 225-19-032

 III.
 COMMON UNDERSTANDING OF THE PARTIES

-As part of the BSC, the parties intend to engage in a number of collaborative projects leveraging their individual and pooled expertise and resources.
+As part of the BSC, the parties intend to continue to engage in a number of collaborative projects leveraging their individual and pooled expertise and resources.
 Relevant activities of the Parties could include managerial and logistical support, intellectual input, laboratory investigation, data analysis, manuscript writing, and public engagement.
-In their shared efforts to educate and build consensus across government, academic, clinical, non-governmental, and industry stakeholders, the Parties may elect to share with each other information that is in the public domain and considered non-confidential.
-Activities contemplated under this MOU are not intended to include group advice to FDA or NIEHS NTP that would be subject to the Federal Advisory Committee Act (FACA ), 5 U.S.C.
+In their shared efforts to educate and build consensus across governmental, academic, clinical, non-governmental, and industry stakeholders, the Parties may elect to share with each other information that is in the public domain and considered non-confidential.
+Activities contemplated under this MOU are not intended to include group advice to FDA or NIEHS NTP that would be subject to the Federal Advisory Committee Act (FACA), 5 U.S.C.
 App.

 A. FDA expects to: